 Distractions.
 Engage in exercise or social activities to take your mind off the cravings.
 Just be mindful to avoid situations that could lead to other drug abuse or negative influences.

 Talk about it.
-Reach out to your therapist, support group, friends or family.
+Reach out to your therapist, support group, friends, or family.
 Let them know you’re struggling.
-Sometimes, simply saying the words and receiving the emotional support of loved ones can give you the strength you need to carry on.
+Sometimes, only saying the words and receiving the emotional support of loved ones can give you the strength you need to carry on.

 Remember the bad times.
 Think about the times you hurt yourself or others when you were using.
 Talk yourself through the adverse side effects of using the drug.
 Don’t undo the progress you’ve made.

 Recover from Adderall Addiction with Cycles of Change

 Cycles of Change Recovery Services in Palmdale, California, is here to help you recover from Adderall addiction with minimal pain and discomfort.
 With a personalized treatment plan to meet your individual needs, our team will work with you to make your journey a success.
 Don’t let fears and anxiety about what to expect during Adderall detox stop you from taking that first critical step towards recovery.
 Contact us, or give us a call today: (661) 630-4176.